-The thing is, you should be very stingy with your time—there’s only so much of it and if you keep chasing new ideas and new shiny objects, it will prevent you from doing the real work that will help you sell books.
+The thing is, you should be very stingy about which book promotion ideas can take your time—there’s only so much of it and if you keep chasing new ideas and new shiny objects, it will prevent you from doing the real work that will help you sell books.
 This doesn’t mean you can’t try new things to help sell more books, just be cautious of getting pulled into too many directions.

 Network with other authors:

-This is always, always a great idea.
+This is always, always a solid book promotion idea.
 Join online groups, go to writer events, or join local author groups.
 Networking with other, similar authors is not just good business, but can help you brainstorm new ideas.
 Plus, you’ll get a chance to see what others are doing that’s working (and what’s not working), and most likely expand your knowledge!
-Here are 5 easy tips for building your author network and leveraging those opportunities.

 Do a talk at your local library:

 We often talk about bookstore events and while those are great, libraries are often big, missed opportunities.
 Speaking at your local library will help you connect with really serious readers – because we all know that libraries pull in lots and lots of new readers every month.